VolodymyrKopach/hibody-platform/docs/STANDARDIZED_IMAGE_SIZES.md

 ---

-*This standardization ensures consistent, age-appropriate, and performant images across the entire HiBody educational platform.*
+*This standardization ensures consistent, age-appropriate, and performant images across the entire TeachSpark educational platform.*